 Carrying a gun lawfully for self-defense can make the difference between life and death in a critical situation.
-Yet at the same time it can be fraught with risk to the carrier thanks to laws and land sharks.
+Yet at the same time it comes along with risks to the carrier thanks to laws and land sharks.
 Training can help reduce those risks dramatically.

 In the real world, mistakes happen.
 All it takes is a single moment of oversight, sloppy gun handling or lousy gear and you can find yourself jammed up and wearing handcuffs.
 Heaven help you if you have a negligent discharge or make a mistake in judgement about when to pull your gun.
 Make those kinds of mistakes and you risk everything, including prison.

-With training, the risks attendant with carrying and using a firearm for self-defense are greatly diminished.
-You’ll become an expert at gun safety and can share those skills with your family to make them experts at safety as well.
+With good training, the risks attendant with carrying and using a firearm for self-defense are greatly diminished.
+You’ll become an expert at gun safety and can share those skills with your family and others to make them experts at safety as well.
 You’ll also learn better situational awareness.

-The right classes will teach you body language and behaviors that will make you less likely to be “selected” for victimization by bad guys.
+The right training will teach you body language and behaviors that will make you less likely to be “selected” for victimization by bad guys.
 Best of all, your odds of prevailing in a deadly force encounter will be significantly enhanced.
-But remember…
+But remember . . .

 All Training Isn’t Equal

 As an example, in Illinois a year before right-to-carry was passed, there were approximately 42 NRA instructors who had taught ten or more people the previous year.
-Today, we have 3390 Illinois State Police-approved instructors (and 93 revoked instructors).
+Today, we have over 3300 Illinois State Police-approved instructors.

-Beyond learning the basics from an introduction to concealed carry class, there are other programs out there for people looking to enhance their skills…everything from competition and marksmanship to hunting and self-defense.
+Beyond learning the basics from an introduction to concealed carry class, there are other programs out there for people looking for basic gun safety skills or to make themselves better shooters…everything from competition and marksmanship to hunting and self-defense.

 When it comes to self-defense firearms training, easily the most common are those designed to teach self-defense fundamentals.
 The best of these “save your bacon” courses will incorporate all three of the following: